omnilord/Learning-Rails/README.md

 available at [Udemy](https://www.udemy.com/the-complete-ruby-on-rails-developer-course).

-This app supports using a gem to discover stock prices electronically in as near to real-time as is allowed by law, uses the Devise gem for user management, and performs several other features that may or may not actually be useful in a real application (you probably wouldn't want to follow your friends stocks, since that has some questionable legality).
+This app supports using a gem to discover stock prices electronically in as near to real-time as is allowed by law, uses the Devise gem for user management (a part of the project is to customize Devise assets), and performs several other features that may or may not actually be useful in a real application (you probably wouldn't want to follow your friends stocks, since that has some questionable legality and cybersecurity considerations).

 Please enjoy my code while I learn more about Ruby on Rails.
 Thanks for reviewing!